HL7/fhir-shorthand/input/pagecontent/reference.md

   * extension[text].value[x] only string
   ```

-* Define an extension with an explicit parent, specializing the US Core Birth Sex extension:
+* Define an extension with an explicit parent, constraining the US Core Birth Sex extension for US states that do not recognize non-binary birth sex:

   ```
   Extension:      BinaryBirthSexExtension
   Parent:         USCoreBirthSexExtension
   Id:             binary-birthsex
   Title:          "Binary Birth Sex Extension"
   Description:    "As of 2019, certain US states only allow M or F on birth certificates."
-  * valueCode from BinaryBirthSex (required)
+  * valueCode from BinaryBirthSexValueSet (required)
   ```

 #### Defining Instances

 Instances are defined using the keywords `Instance`, `InstanceOf`, `Title`, `Usage` and `Description`.
 The `InstanceOf` is required, and plays a role analogous to the `Parent` of a profile.
-The value of `InstanceOf` can be the name of a profile defined in FSH, or a canonical URL (or alias) if defined externally.
+The value of `InstanceOf` can be the name, id, or url for any profile, resource, or complex data type defined internally or externally.

 Instances inherit structures and values from their StructureDefinition (i.e. assigned codes, extensions).
 Assignment rules are used to set additional values.